Jawad-Alharake/Binary-to-DNA-Sequence-Encoder-and-Decoder/README.md

 📌Project Description

-This project provides Python functions to convert any binary string into a DNA sequence and back.
-It uses a simple 2-bit to nucleotide encoding scheme, representing digital data as DNA bases (A, C, G, T).
+This repository provides Python tools for encoding binary data into DNA sequences and decoding them back, supporting multiple encoding schemes:
+- **Simple 2-bit encoding:** Maps every 2 binary bits directly to a single DNA base (A, C, G, T).
+- **Advanced 5-bit chunk encoding:** Converts 5-bit binary chunks into DNA triplets, supporting more efficient and biologically meaningful encodings.

 This tool serves as a foundational piece for DNA digital data storage research, bioinformatics, or educational purposes.

 ⚙️Features